Renting with Dogs

 Home owners who can’t or don’t want to sell their homes in today’s market but must move should consider renting out the property.

-Learn more about our property management services Learn why our customers adore us.
+Learn more about our property management services We have experience working Northern Virginia and can save you thousands on your purchase.
 Obtaining a professional property manager is a good first step.
 Professional property managers charge 7 percent to 10 percent of the monthly rent in many areas.
 Nesbitt Realty is often cheaper than our competitors.
 Current rents may not be high enough to cover carrying charges, including mortgage, taxes, and insurance.
 Nevertheless, renting out the property may still make sense if property values rise in the next few years.
 Offering a 12-month lease that converts to month-to-month is a good idea, if the owners are considering selling eventually.
 Include language in the lease that allows a real estate professional to show the home to potential buyers with 24 hours’ notice to tenants.
 For more information or to set up an appointment call Julie at (703)765-0300.

 Does the 2 year lease actually assure me of rental income for that time period?